SimonOkello/Asker/README.md

 # Asker

-Crowd-source questions for a meetup. **Asker** helps the meetup organizer prioritize questions to be answered.
+Crowd-source questions for a meetup. **Asker** is a web platform that helps the meetup organizer prioritize questions to be answered.
 Other users can vote on asked questions and they bubble to the top or bottom of the log.